Physical Education - Theory Courses

 PEH 283 3 credits

-This course will define the basic nutritional needs of the human body and how to achieve them for optimum health.
+Define the basic nutritional needs of the human body and how to achieve them for optimum health.
 Nutrition considerations for sports and exercise will be examined in depth.

 PEH 284 3 credits